Emperor Guangwu of Han: Reign over unified empire

 Although Emperor Guangwu had already created many of his generals and officials marquesses, in AD 37, after the conquest of the empire was largely complete, he readjusted their marches in accordance with their accomplishments.
 He also considered what would be the best way to preserve the relationships between him and his generals and to protect their title and position so he therefore resolved to give the generals large marches but not give them official positions in his government.
 He rewarded them with great wealth and often listened to their advice, but rarely put them in positions of authority.
 He thereby reduced friction between him and his generals, thus allowing for their relationships to be preserved.
 In this, he was matched perhaps only by Emperor Taizu of Song.

 As the emperor of the unified empire, Emperor Guangwu's reign was marked by thriftiness, efficiency, and laxity of laws.
-For example, in AD 38, his official Liang Tong (梁統) submitted a petition to restore the criminal laws of late Western Han Dynasty—which were far more severe.
+For example, in AD 38, his official Liang Tong (梁統) submitted a petition to restore the criminal laws of late Western Han dynasty—which were far more severe.
 After discussion with other officials, Emperor Guangwu tabled Liang's suggestion.
 But he originated the order that servants in the inner palace must be eunuchs.

 Emperor Guangwu, however, had to deal with two campaigns against non-Chinese peoples.
 In AD 40, a Vietnamese woman named Trưng Trắc (Chinese: Zheng Ce (徵側)) and her sister Trưng Nhị (Chinese: Zheng Er (徵貳)) rebelled.
 Trưng Trắc claimed the title of queen, and she ruled over an independent kingdom for several years.
 In AD 41, Emperor Guangwu sent Ma Yuan against the Trưng sisters.
 In AD 43, he defeated the Trưng sisters and killed them.
-(According to Vietnamese historians, they committed suicide by drowning.)
+(According to Vietnamese historians, they committed suicide by jumping into a river.)

 Emperor Guangwu also had to deal with periodic minor battles against the Xiongnu to the north.
 However, throughout his reign, there were no major wars with Xiongnu.
 Nevertheless, because of raids by Xiongnu, Wuhuan, and Xianbei, the northern commanderies became largely unpopulated, as the people suffered great casualties and also fled to more southerly lands.

 With these engagements, Emperor Guangwu declined yet another foreign engagement.
 In AD 46, many Xiyu (modern Xinjiang and former Soviet central Asia) kingdoms were suffering under the hegemony of one of the kingdoms, Shache (Yarkand).
 They petitioned Emperor Guangwu to again reestablish the Western Han post of the governor of Xiyu.
 Emperor Guangwu declined, stating that his empire was so lacking in strength at the time that he could not expend efforts to protect Xiyu kingdoms.
 In response, the Xiyu kingdoms submitted to Xiongnu.